MUFA Rulebook

 2.3 Mixed Hat leagues

-2.3.1 Regular Season: Team captains may recruit MUFA Players to play in place of missing players until there are six players of each gender matching preference (MMP/FMP).
+2.3.1 Team captains may recruit MUFA Players to play in place of missing players until there are six players of each gender matching preference (MMP/FMP).
 Permission of the opposing team captain(s) is NOT required.
 Subs beyond six are subject to the approval of the opposing captain.

 The sub must be of equal or lesser rating than the person they are subbing for, and of the appropriate gender-matching preference.
 The sub must also be of equal or lesser ability, regardless of the sub's rating i.e. it is against the rules to substitute a stronger player for a weaker one, no matter what the ratings of the two people are.